UniqueNetwork/unique_docs/docs/reference/blockchain/nesting.md

 >[{token: A2, collection: A}, {token: B1, collection: B}]

-As presented in this example the `tokenChildren` lists only A1 and B2 as they are direct, or first generation, or layer 1 of nesting depth descendants.
-Token B2 is a second generation descendant, or a layer 2 nested token.
+As presented in this example, the `tokenChildren` lists only A1 and B2 as they are direct, or first generation, or layer 1 of nesting depth descendants.
+Token B2 is a second-generation descendant or a layer two nested token.
 However, B2 will appear as a result of a call invoked with ids for collection B and token B1.

 ## Notes